RawanAlzowaid/TeamProject-3308/README.md

 # Motivation: for working on this particular project

-In college, students always have plenty of cool things, but sometimes, there are very useful stuff that are never used or not needed anymore.
+In college, in one hand, students always have plenty of cool things, but sometimes, there are very useful stuff that are never used or not needed anymore.
 Which gave us a good opportunity to create website or an App to give students the place where they can sell the things they don't need, or donate them (swapping them)to other students or someone else who needs them.
+One the other hand, new things are expensive that for university students, we really want to save some money for other things.
+It will be so great to have such convienent resource to access.

-Basically, this project will have three major functions, which are donating/, second-hand selling and swaping, with the utility of map, gps, facial recognition methods.
+Basically, this project will have three major functions, which are donating/, second-hand selling and swaping, with the utility of map, gps, facial recognition methods (if it is allowed).

-# Risks: to project completion:
+# Risks: for project completion:

 -Working environment or language new to some team members
 -No prior experience working with the people on the team
 -Limited/No IOS development
--To much want to be complished but hard to finish all of them
+-To much want to achieve but hard to finish all of them

 # Mitigation strategy for dealing with the risks